advaita-saha/HealthVerse/README.md

 # BlockHealth

-Secure decentralized electronic health records sharing system based on blockchains
+Secure decentralized electronic health records sharing system based on blockchains.

 Try running some of the following tasks: